 The bill establishes restrictions on foreign adversary ownership of land in Wyoming, defining "foreign adversary" as entities or individuals from countries designated as state sponsors of terrorism or foreign adversaries under federal law.
-It prohibits foreign adversaries from acquiring land interests in Wyoming, except for personal residences on one acre or less.
+It prohibits foreign adversaries from purchasing or acquiring interests in land, except for personal residences on one acre or less.
 Those who do acquire such interests must register with the office of homeland security, providing details about the ownership and updating the registration annually.
 Failure to comply with these registration requirements incurs a civil penalty of $5,000 per day.

 Statutes affected: